gpetrousov/compilers/README.md

 - Chomsky type 3: __regular grammar__
 		- Used in the lexical analysis in the compiler
 		- Programs in these languges can be described by FSMs (Finite State Machines)
+		- Grammar productions: A → a or A → a B
 - Ref: https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy

 ### Parsing